Lemniscate-2525/30_Days_of_ML/Day11_Mall_Customer_Segmentation_KMeans/README.md

 ## Customer Segmentation Importance :

 Raw customer data is noisy and high-dimensional.
 Clustering compresses it into actionable archetypes.
-Once segments are identified, a business can:
+Once segments are identified, a business can :

 - Run targeted marketing campaigns per segment.
 - Plan inventory around spending behavior.